dralshehri/hijridate/docs/benchmarking.md

 comparison calendar prepared by King Fahd University of Petroleum and Minerals (KFUPM) in 1993 for the years 1356-1411 AH.

-In contrast, the **hijridate** package was written in Python from scratch.
+In contrast, the **HijriDate** package was written in Python from scratch.
 Although it was inspired by R.H. van Gent's work, it is based on multiple official sources including archived issues of Umm al-Qura newspaper published weekly since 1343 AH, one that is in complete alignment with the official